jacquesjorda/forex-service/HELP.md

 Using the local repository is possible if you build in k8s.
 Before building with "docker build .", the command "eval $(minikube docker-env)" must be runned.

+# Playing with OpenShift
+## Creating the project
+oc new-project conversion-service
+##